HusseinBakri/Hannibal/README.md

 You should have MySQL on your server if not, install the following:
 ```
 #For MySQL server
-sudo  apt-get install php5-mysql		#for php5 (but who uses it anymore 
 sudo apt-get install php7.0-mysql		#for php7
 sudo apt-get install mysql-server mysql-client